Related Pages

 Gary Fong WhaleTail flash diffuser: top flap open, front view Gary Fong WhaleTail flash diffuser: top flap open, back view

 The body of the diffuser is pretty big and does not fold.
-So, it requires extra space in your gear bag.
+So, it requires some extra space in your gear bag.
 A possible save here, as Gary suggests, is to carry WhaleTail outside of the bag.
 The construction is sturdy and won't break easily.

 Gary Fong WhaleTail flash diffuser: attached to a small camera bag